Your privacy is important, Prescription Doctor are committed to keeping your details completely confidential.

 |Week 3||Take 2 tablets in the morning and 1 tablet in the evening|

 |Week 4 and onward||Take 2 tablets in the morning and 2 tablets in the evening|

 After 16 weeks of taking Mysimba, and after each year of treatment, your doctor will decide whether you should continue taking Mysimba.

 Mysimba may interact with medicine you are currently taking for other conditions.
-It is important to inform our doctor of all the medications you are currently taking before you use Mysimba - this includes medicines bought over-the-counter, including health supplements, and those medicines which have been prescribed to you by your doctor.
+It is important to inform our doctor of all the medications you are currently taking before you start taking Mysimba.
+This includes medicines bought over-the-counter, including health supplements, and those medicines which have been prescribed to you by your doctor.